aamrits/interview-questions-prep/javascript.md

 - Pollyfill for map, reduce, filter and forEach.
 - Pollyfill for call, apply,bind.
 - Polyfill for flat method
-   -Infinite depth flatten and flatten by a certain number -Implement both recursive and iterative approaches
+   - Infinite depth flatten and flatten by a certain number
+   - Implement both recursive and iterative approaches
 - Polyfill for promises and Promise.all
 - Event bubbling, event capturing/trickling, and event delegation.
 - Difference between stop propagation and prevent default method.